Stewart/Gough

 The degrees of

-freedom (DOF) depend on how the system’s dynamics are mathematically
+freedom (DOF) depend on how the system’s kinematics are mathematically

 modeled.
 I will introduce the inverse